-- If directed by the HCC over the public address system or by supervisory personnel, all personnel not involved in the delivery of direct or ancillary health care services, or not having a pre-assigned disaster assignment, are to report to the Labor Pool located in basement Conference Room B-1.
-These individuals may be deployed by the HCC to support impacted functions. - 2.
-Following the announcement of Code Triage an immediate assessment of the facility and all other campus buildings will be conducted.
-All departments are to report via available means the following information as appropriate to the HCC: - a.
-Current staff on duty - b.
-Injuries to patients, staff or visitors - c.
-Ability to receive victims at the medical center - d.
-Inpatient census - e.
-Available beds - f.
-Any utility or equipment failures - q.
-Status of supplies and resources - 3.
-Staff is to remain in or return to their workstations unless otherwise instructed or go to their pre-assigned Code Triage post (as designated in this plan). - 4.
-Determine damage to the area (structural or non-structural), if any. - 5.
-Assess and provide for necessary services to medical offices or close those areas until the situation stabilizes. - 6.
-Provide mutual aid to the local community after an assessment has been made to decide the status of the community and resources available per Regional Mutual Aid Policy.
-Consideration is given to the best source of the requested resource (from other Kaiser areas with Regional coordination). - 7.
-Physicians may do any of the following, depending upon the situation and/or direction from the HCC: - a.
-Complete any patient procedures in progress; - b.
-Cease further routine clinic or inpatient duties; or - c.
-Report to the Personnel/Labor Pool, if directed by the Chief of Service or Physician in Charge. - 8.
-In-house physicians on call, in case of failure of both the internal and external telephone systems, utility failure, etc. will report immediately to the critical care areas for which they are responsible (CCU, OR, ER, NICU, etc.) and remain there. - 9.
-All departments are responsible for coordination of information with the Planning Section and Finance Section of the HCC, as appropriate.
+- A. If directed by the HCC over the public address system or by supervisory personnel, all personnel not involved in the delivery of personnel direct or ancillary health care services, or not having a pre-assigned CODE ORANGE assignment, are to report to the LABOR POOL located in Conference Room B-1.
+These individuals may be deployed by the HCC to support impacted functions. - B. Following the announcement of Code Orange an immediate assessment of the facility and all other campus buildings will be conducted.
+All departments are to report, via fax, or runner, the following information, as appropriate, to the HCC: - 1.
+Current staff on duty. - 2.
+Injuries to patients, staff or visitors. - 3.
+Ability to receive victims at the medical center. - 4.
+Inpatient census. - 5.
+Available beds. - 6.
+Any utility or equipment failures. - 7.
+Status of supplies and resources. - C. Staff is to remain in or return to their work stations unless otherwise instructed or go to their pre-assigned CODE ORANGE post [as designated in this plan]. - D. Determine damage to the area [structural or non-structural], if any. - E. Assess and provide for necessary services to medical offices or close those areas until the situation stabilizes. - F. Provide mutual aid to the local community after an assessment has been made to decide the status of the community and resources available per Regional Mutual Aid Policy.
+Consideration is given to the best source of the requested resource [from other Kaiser areas with Regional coordination]. - 1.
+Physicians may do any of the following, depending upon the situation and/or direction from the HCC Complete any patient procedures in progress; - 2.
+Cease further routine clinic or inpatient duties; or - 3.
+Report to the Personnel/Labor Pool, if directed by the HCC. - G. In-house physicians on call, in case of failure of both the internal and external telephone systems, utility failure, etc. will report immediately to the critical care areas for which they are responsible [ICU/CCU, OR, ER, NICU, etc.] and remain there. - H. All departments are responsible for coordination of information with the Planning Section and Finance Section of the HCC, as appropriate.